davidwrede/chef-web-docs-1/includes_dsl_recipe/includes_dsl_recipe_helper_windows_platform.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag dsl_recipe_helper_windows_platform

-A recipe can define specific behaviors for specific |windows| platform versions by using a series of helper methods.
+A recipe can define specific behaviors for specific Microsoft Windows platform versions by using a series of helper methods.
 To enable these helper methods, add the following to a recipe:

 .. code-block:: ruby